Purchase the Day Trips and Hidden Places Around Rochester books on Amazon

 Evening

-Consider stopping by Eva’s European Sweets to pick out a delicious dessert to enjoy at home.
-If you’re visiting during the holiday season, take advantage of the ice skating rinks at Clinton Square, and the drive-through Christmas lights display at Onondaga Lake Park.
+If you’re visiting during the holiday season, take advantage of the ice skating at Clinton Square and Lights on the Lake, a drive-through Christmas lights display at Onondaga Lake Park.
 Alternatively, you can plan your day trip around a performance at the Landmark Theatre or a Syracuse Orange sports event.

 Signature Events